Siege of Petersburg: Butler's assault (June 9)

 While Lee and Grant faced each other after Cold Harbor, Benjamin Butler became aware that Confederate troops had been moving north to reinforce Lee, leaving the defenses of Petersburg in a vulnerable state.
-Sensitive to his failure in the Bermuda Hundred Campaign, Butler sought to achieve a success to vindicate his generalship.
+Sensitive to his failure in the Bermuda Hundred campaign, Butler sought to achieve a success to vindicate his generalship.
 He wrote, "the capture of Petersburg lay near my heart."

-Petersburg was protected by multiple lines of fortifications, the outermost of which was known as the Dimmock Line, a line of earthworks and trenches 10 mi long, with 55 redoubts, east of the city.
-The 2,500 Confederates stretched thin along this defensive line were commanded by a former Virginia governor, Brig.
-Gen. Henry A. Wise.
+Petersburg was protected by multiple lines of fortifications, the outermost of which was known as the Dimmock line, a line of earthworks and trenches 10 mi long, with 55 redoubts, east of the city.
+The 2,500 Confederates stretched thin along this defensive line were commanded by a former Virginia governor, Brigadier General Henry A. Wise.
 Despite the number of fortifications, because of a series of hills and valleys around the outskirts of Petersburg there were several places along the outer defenses where cavalry could easily ride through undetected until they reached the inner defenses of the city.

 Butler's plan was formulated on the afternoon of June 8, calling for three columns to cross the Appomattox and advance with 4,500 men.
-The first and second consisted of infantry from Maj.
-Gen. Quincy A. Gillmore's X Corps and U.S. Colored Troops from Brig.
-Gen. Edward W. Hinks's 3rd Division of XVIII Corps, which was to attack the Dimmock Line east of the city.
-The third was 1,300 cavalrymen under Brig.
-Gen. August Kautz, who were to sweep around Petersburg and strike it from the southeast.
+The first and second consisted of infantry from Gillmore's X Corps and USCTs from Hinks's 3rd Division of XVIII Corps, which was to attack the Dimmock line east of the city.
+The third was 1,300 cavalrymen under Kautz, who were to sweep around Petersburg and strike it from the southeast.
 The troops moved out on the night of June 8, but made poor progress.
 Eventually the infantry crossed by 3:40 a.m. on June 9 and by 7 a.m., both Gillmore and Hinks had encountered the enemy, but stopped at their fronts.
 Gillmore told Hinks that he would attack but that both of the infantry columns should await the cavalry assault from the south.